skosachiov/high-frequency-trading/README.md

 To develop on a local computer in the style of CI / CD without Github Actions and Jenkins, you need to install ubuntu-22.04 (also on github) in a virtual machine, after which you can use the docker-compose profiles:
 - `git clone git@github.com:skosachiov/high-frequency-trading.git`
 - `cd high-frequency-trading`
 - `sudo docker-compose --profile build up`.
-Need to get "Ran 2 tests in 0.584s OK"
+Need to get "Ran 2 tests in 0.584s OK".
 - `sudo docker-compose --profile test up`.
 You can start monitoring in another session: <br/>
 `user@ubuntu:~$ echo 'WATCH hft.monitoring' | curl 'http://localhost:8123/?allow_experimental_live_view=1' --data-binary @-`
 - If everything is OK, deploy: `sudo docker-compose --profile deploy up -d`